 Pressure Displays / Manometer

-If the compressor is switched on, condensation water will form over time.
+If the compressor is switched on, water condensation will form over time.
 This water may be ejected by the gun in droplets.
 This will mix with the paint and cause highly unsightly speckles or streaks on your artwork.
-The brilliance of the colour suffers and the finished project may contain errors, which would be very annoying.
+The brilliance of the color suffers and the finished project may contain errors, which would be very annoying.

 You can avoid this by making sure that your compressor has a built-in water separator.
 Your compressor should be oil-free anyway; if it is not, you can also upgrade it with an oil separator.

-A compressor for the airbrush is loud and an artist needs rest and leisure for his work.
+A compressor for the airbrush is loud and an artist needs peace and quiet for his or her work.
 These two facts naturally intersect and are actually mutually exclusive.
-So that you can still work in peace and quiet, it’s worth buying an air tank.
-This tank is filled with air by the compressor at the beginning of the work.
+So that you can still work in tranquility, it’s worth buying an air tank.
+This tank is filled with air by the compressor at the start of the work.
 Then the compressor switches off and you can benefit from the air contained in the tank for a certain time until it has to be filled again.
-During this time there is a heavenly peace.
-For this reason we would definitely advise you to buy an air tank.
-However, it must be cleaned of any condensation water after each use, otherwise it will rust in a relatively short time.
+During this time there is heavenly peace.
+For this reason, we would definitely advise you to buy an air tank.
+However, it must be cleaned of any water condensation after each use, otherwise it will rust in a relatively short time.

 A compressor works by compressing air or even another gas.
 It does this by building up pressure with the help of a pump.
 The resulting pressure can be of varying levels.
 For the operation of an airbrush gun, a permanent working pressure of 1.5 to 2.2 bar is required, in rare cases also 2.5 bar, depending on the paint and nozzle size used.

-Imagine you are working highly concentrated on a work of art on which you have already been sitting for several hours.
+Imagine you are working, concentrating hard on a work of art on which you have already been sitting for several hours.
 All your heart and soul is in it.
-You are completely in the flow; you do not feel much of your surroundings anymore.
+You are completely in the flow; you do not notice much of your surroundings anymore.
 Now comes this one incredibly difficult spot on your painting ground where you have to draw this extremely fine line.
 Under no circumstances must it be blurred.
-You take a deep breath, point the airbrush gun at it and at this moment the compressor starts with a loud click.
+You take a deep breath, point the airbrush gun at it, and at this moment the compressor starts with a loud click.
 Or it makes a particularly loud humming sound.

 Many airbrush compressors have a very high price.
 How much you want to spend depends largely on your goals as an artist.
-Of course you are allowed to treat yourself – but does it make sense to buy the most expensive compressor right away, even though you have just started airbrushing?
-Maybe after a few sessions you’ll find out that you’d rather try a different art form.
+Of course, you are allowed to spoil yourself – but does it make sense to buy the most expensive compressor right away, even though you have just started airbrushing?
+Maybe after a few sessions, you’ll find out that you’d rather try a different art form.
 So you better start with an airbrush compressor that is not quite as expensive, but still of high quality.
-A good airbrush compressor up to about 250 Euro is quite sufficient for the beginning.
+A good airbrush compressor up to about 250 Euro is quite sufficient for a start.

 The optimum working pressure for an airbrush gun is between 1.5 and 2.2 bar.
-An airbrush compressor should build up this pressure, but many commercial compressors work with more pressure.
-You can avoid this problem by either choosing a high quality airbrush compressor or by making sure that a pressure regulator is installed.
+An airbrush compressor should build up to this pressure, but many commercial compressors work with more pressure.
+You can avoid this problem by either choosing a high-quality airbrush compressor or by making sure that a pressure regulator is installed.

 What is the best way to clean your airbrush compressor?

-You have to clean the Compressor clearly as the paint can make it rusty and obsolete quicker than expected.
+You have to clean the Compressor thoroughly as the paint can make it rusty and worn out quicker than expected.
 For the same reason, the hose and all the attachments should be cleaned regularly and properly.
 So clean them as soon as you are done with your task.
-Use a toothpick to clean the brushes better and take out the access solids that might settle into it.
+Use a toothpick to clean the brushes better and take out the excess solids that might collect in it.

 What is the minimal amount of air an airbrush uses?

-With low pressure, the airbrush will only be able to sprout thinner viscosity of paints but can survive up to 1 psi.
+With low pressure, the airbrush will only be able to sprout thinner viscosity paints but can function at as low as 1 psi.
 Ideally, the pressure should be at least ten psi or above, which can help you with the consistency of work without stopping, and it is also the best way to do fine work.
 The best model to control the pressure of the airbrush compressor is Iwata-Medea IS 800.

 What is used to connect the Airbrush Hose to the Compressor?

 An adapter might be required in this case.
 Some compressors come with the adapters that suit them, but with time they have to be replaced depending on the use of the brushes.
-They are available at most of the stores and stationery and also at hardware stores.
-But you would have to ensure the type of adapter for the fitting as the pressure can be affected if not taken care of, or the wrong fitting is used.
+They are available in many stores, including stationery and hardware stores.
+But you would have to make sure of the type of adapter for the fitting, as the pressure can be affected if not taken care of, or the wrong fitting is used.

-How to add more volume to an Airbrush Compressor’s outcome?
+How to add more volume to an Airbrush Compressor’s output?

-This can be done by adding a tank that would make the result voluminous and powerful.
-This depends on the model largely and can be easily done.
+This can be done by adding a tank that would add volume and power.
+It depends largely on the model and can be easily done.
 This is also more cost-effective than buying new gear.
 For the task, you will need certain equipment like adhesive, brass couplers, and also an additional hose.

 Make sure the Compressor is drained and cleaned.
 Once all the air, water, moisture is released, the tank can be installed.
 A valve will be required to attach it.
 We would recommend that you stay patient and follow every step carefully.